Jagapathi Babu

 Veeramachaneni Jagapathi Chowdary (born 12 February 1962), professionally known as Jagapathi Babu, is an Indian actor known for his works in Telugu cinema.
 He has also appeared in Tamil, Kannada, Malayalam and Hindi films.
 Babu has appeared in 170 feature films, and has received four Filmfare Awards and seven state Nandi Awards.

 He has worked with notable directors like Kodi Ramakrishna, S. V. Krishna Reddy, Ram Gopal Varma, Krishna Vamsi, E. V. V. Satyanarayana, Gunasekhar, Chandra Sekhar Yeleti, Siva, A. M. Rathnam, K. Raghavendra Rao, Radha Mohan, Mohan Raja, J. D. Chakravarthy, Boyapati Srinu, Trivikram Srinivas, Vysakh, K. S. Ravikumar, Sukumar, Koratala Siva and Prashanth Neel.

 Early life

-Babu was born on 12 February 1962 in Machilipatnam to producer-director V. B. Rajendra Prasad.
+Babu was born on 12 February 1962 in the Benz Circle area of Vijayawada, Andhra Pradesh to producer-director V. B. Rajendra Prasad.
 He was brought up in Chennai, Tamil Nadu before working in Telugu cinema.
 He married Lakshmi and has two daughters.